10gen/realm-cli/contrib/README.md

 This project follows [Semantic Versioning 2.0](https://semver.org/)

+When choosing the next version, make sure to consider the following major changes:

+* did you remove or rename any command?
+* did you remove or rename any command flag (including shorthands)?
+* does any command behave differently than it previously did before?
+* did you significantly re-write or re-architect how commands work?

+Make sure to also consider the following minor changes:

+* did you add any command?
+* did you add any command flag?
+* did you fix a bug or improve any existing behavior?

 ## Publishing a version

 1. Update the version field in `.evg.yml` and commit your changes